 On February 19, 2009, the Company entered into several securities purchase agreements for the sale of 2,185,066 shares of common stock, together with warrants to purchase an aggregate of 1,092,519 shares of common stock, in a private placement transaction with several accredited investors (the Private Placement).
 The purchase price per share was \$6.90, which equaled the consolidated closing bid price of the Company's common stock as reported by the NASDAQ Stock Market on February 19, 2009.
-The warrants are exercisable at any time and from time to time beginning on the date that is six months and one day after the closing of the Private Placement and ending four years after the closing of the Private Placement.
+The warrants are exercisable at any time and from time to time beginning on the date that is six months and one day after the closing of the Private Placement.
 The warrants have an exercise price of \$8.28 per share, which equals 120% of the consolidated closing bid price of the Company's common stock as reported by the NASDAQ Stock Market on February 19, 2009.
 On February 24, 2009, the Company completed the final closing of the Private Placement receiving gross proceeds of approximately \$15.9 million, less a placement agent fee and certain other expenses.
 In addition, the placement agent received a warrant to purchase 36,373 shares of common stock in the same form as that issued to participants in the Private Placement.